martinkosch/NonlinearCrystals.jl/README.md

 ## Installation

-This package is not yet registered in the General Julia Registry.
+This package is not yet registered in the general Julia registry.
 To install the package, clone it using Julia's package manager:

 ```julia
 ]dev https://github.com/martinkosch/NonlinearCrystals.jl